What are au pairs?

-An au pair (or aupair) is a child care provider much like a nanny or babysitter, but she or he is usually from a foreign country and lives with the host family for a time period of approximately one year.
+Au pairs (or aupairs) are child care providers much like a nanny or babysitter, but they are usually from a foreign country and live with the host family for a time period of approximately one year.
 A 6-12 month extension may be given.

 Should you hire an au pair? – If you don’t know much about au pairs, or have never even heard of an Au Pair before, here is a little information as well as some benefits and drawbacks to hiring one.
 After reading through the following information, you should be better prepared to decide if an au pair is right for your family.

 *According to the U.S. Department of State Regulations, Au pairs are:

 - typically foreigners between the age of 18 and 26

 - secondary school graduates or equivalent

 - fully capable of participating in the Au pair program as evidenced by passing a physical